ddev/ddev.com/src/content/blog/watch-ddev-local-new-casual-webhosting-feature.md

 ## Server setup

 1. Spin up a server.
 I recommend using Ubuntu 20.04, which has usable Docker and Docker-compose repositories out of the box.
-Install DDEV-Local with homebrew or the `install_ddev.sh` script ([read the full docs here](https://ddev.readthedocs.io/en/latest/users/alternate-uses/#casual-project-webosting-on-the-internet-including-lets-encrypt) and [watch the video](https://youtu.be/beC46R%5F61gw), too).
+Install DDEV with homebrew or the `install_ddev.sh` script ([read the full docs here](https://ddev.readthedocs.io/en/latest/users/alternate-uses/#casual-project-webosting-on-the-internet-including-lets-encrypt) and [watch the video](https://youtu.be/beC46R%5F61gw), too).
 2. Point DNS to both the server and a test version of the site.
 Your server should have a name but it doesn’t completely matter.
 But do point a domain to your site, for example `test.<yoursite>.com` will let you verify that everything is working.
 3. Set up a firewall and enable HTTP, HTTPS, and SSH traffic, `ufw allow 80 && ufw allow 443 && ufw allow 22 && ufw enable`.
 4. Create your sudo-privileged user (`useradd -m <username>`; `usermod -aG sudo <username>`) and set up for SSH.